Donegal county football team: Supporters

 The team has an official supporters' club called, simply, Donegal GAA Supporters' Club.
 The chairperson is Father Brian Quinn, the secretary is Catriona McCaffrey and the joint treasurers are Grace Boyle and Brendan Brady.
 It existed from the early 1990s until 2006 before being resurrected following the winning 2012 All-Ireland SFC campaign.
 The aim of the club is to provide financial assistance to the team.

 Daniel O'Donnell has performed fundraising concerts for the team.
 He and his wife Majella are regular spectators at games.
 O'Donnell was at Croke Park for the 1992 All-Ireland SFC final and sang a duet with manager Jim McGuinness at the 2012 All-Ireland SFC homecoming in Donegal Town.
 Former Ireland international goalkeeper Shay Given is a supporter and has helped trained the team.
 Séamus Coleman is another prominent supporter who has attended games.
+Actor Matthew Broderick is another supporter of the team.
 The "banana bunch" were noted for bringing inflatable bananas to games in the early 1990s.
 Christy Murray and his bagpipes have featured in the approach to and aftermath of games for several decades.

 Colours and crest

-Donegal play since their foundation in green and gold kits, which are also the colours of the board's logo and of the county crest because they recall the gold of the sandy beaches of the county and the green of the well known Hills of Donegal.
-Despite the colours have been always the same during the years, their disposal has been very different for much of the team's history.
-The classic Donegal kit was indeed composed by a green shirt with a golden hoop, white shorts and green and gold socks (identical to Kerry).
-In 1966 the board opted for golden shirts but they turned green after only a short period, in the 1980s also often with green shorts.
-In 1992, when they reached the semifinal against Mayo, they had to use a change kit which was a gold shirt with green sleeves and green shorts.
-Due to the unexpected victory against the favorite Connacht side, they decided to retain this colour combination for the final against Dublin.
-Donegal won their first All-Ireland title and since then they have favoured a yellow/gold shirt and green shorts.
+Donegal play since foundation in green and gold kits, which are also the colours of the board's logo and of the county crest, because they recall the gold of the sandy beaches of the county and the green of the well known Hills of Donegal.
+Despite the colours having always been the same during the years, their disposal has been very different for much of the team's history.
+The classic Donegal kit was composed of a green shirt with a golden hoop, white shorts and green and gold socks (identical to Kerry).
+In 1966, the board opted for golden shirts but they turned green after only a short period, in the 1980s also often with green shorts.
+In 1992, when the team reached the All-Ireland SFC semi-final against Mayo, it had to use a change kit, which was a gold shirt with green sleeves and green shorts.
+With an unexpected victory coming against the favorite Connacht side, Donegal decided to retain this colour combination for the final against Dublin.
+Donegal won a first All-Ireland SFC title and, since then, the team has favoured a yellow/gold shirt and green shorts.

 Usually Donegal wore as change kit gold shirts with green trim, or gold shirts with black trim (recalling Ulster GAA colours).
-Since they switched to gold as their primary colour, change kits have been green or white.
+Since the team switched to gold as its primary colour, change kits have been green or white.

 Ahead of the 2022 season, a new kit was launched, featuring a "shadow print" naming each of the county's clubs.
+It was replaced ahead of the 2024 season.

 Kit evolution

 Team sponsorship

 The following companies have sponsored Donegal.

-Evolve Clothing has supplied the team with casual and formal attire on All-Ireland and Ulster final days.
+Evolve Clothing has supplied the team with casual and formal attire on All-Ireland SFC and Ulster SFC final days.